CellArchLab/slabify-et/README.md

 ### What tomogram dimensions are good for Slabify?
 The following tomogram sizes have been tested:

-* 1024 x 1024 x 512, pixel size: 7.84 Å (bin4, Falcon4i detector)
+* 1024 x 1024 x 512, 7.84 Å/px (bin4, Falcon4i detector)
-* 1024 x 1440 x 256, pixel size: 10.74 Å (bin4, K3 detector)
+* 1024 x 1440 x 256, 10.74 Å/px (bin4, K3 detector)

 Anything in this range of tomogram dimensions and pixel sizes should work well.
 The `--boxsize` and `--n-samples` options might need to be adjusted if you have something very different.

 ### What kind of filtering should I apply to my tomograms?
-While slabify should work on any tomogram, high-contrast and "clean" tomos tend to give the best results.
-These can be obtained by applying a denoising tool such as [cryoCARE](https://github.com/juglab/cryoCARE_pip), [IsoNet](https://github.com/IsoNet-cryoET/IsoNet) or [DeepDeWedge](https://github.com/MLI-lab/DeepDeWedge) to your data before running slabify.
-The deconvolution filter from [Warp]((https://doi.org/10.1038/s41592-019-0580-y)) also works well for our purposes.
+While Slabify should work on any tomogram, high-contrast and "clean" tomos tend to give the best results.
+These can be obtained by applying a denoising tool such as [cryoCARE](https://github.com/juglab/cryoCARE_pip), [IsoNet](https://github.com/IsoNet-cryoET/IsoNet) or [DeepDeWedge](https://github.com/MLI-lab/DeepDeWedge) to your data before running Slabify.
+For a quicker alternative, the deconvolution filter from [Warp]((https://doi.org/10.1038/s41592-019-0580-y)) also works well for our purposes.
 See [here](https://github.com/CellArchLab/slabify-et/wiki/How-to-deconvolve-a-tomogram-using-IMOD) how to apply it using IMOD.

 ### The estimated slab is too thin, how can I improve it?
 It is known that Slabify can be quite conservative in its estimation of the lamella boundaries.
 There are a few tips you can try to get thicker slab masks: